MarekSlenker/AlleleSorting/README.md

 &nbsp;  &nbsp;

 #### Sorting is NOT succesful  - mask/remove
-If the sorting is not succesful, sample alleles can be masked by using Ns on those positions or removed.
+If the sorting is not succesful, sample alleles can be masked by using Ns on the positions of intra allelic SNPs, or removed.
 Removing unsorted alleles is required for coalescent-based species tree estimation.
+Hovever, if we are able to concat sequences to longer blocks (to genes, for example), partially masked sequences can be concatenated with sorted sequences to prolong allignment length.
+In this case, partially masked sequences will not disrupt phylogenetic analysis.
+On the contrary, these sequences can bring better support on the speces level.
+After concatenation, the allele sorting into two homeologs has to be verified again.

+&nbsp;  &nbsp;

+As a result, you will get allignment(s) where suffixes of sequences of sorted samples are renamed to A1, A2, B1 and B2, indicating their belonging to parental genomes.
+Unsorted samples will be removed, using `if_bellow_treshold = "remove"` parameter.
+If you chose to mask instead fo removing, unsorted samples will be renamed too, to allow following concatenation.
+The treatment of each sample is witen into logfile.

+&nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;

 The "masking" approach homogenize intra allelic variation, hovever, if we are able to concat sequences to longer blocks (to genes, for example), even masked sequences can

-The "masking" approach homogenize intra allelic variation, hovever, if we are able to concat sequences to longer blocks (to genes, for example), even masked sequences can

-&nbsp;  &nbsp;  &nbsp;  &nbsp;

 ### Najdi rodicov